4 Key Long-Term Financial Goals — and How to Set Them

 Long-term financial goals: Goals more than five years in the future

 However, this is by no means an objective truth, so feel free to use whatever definition makes sense for you.

-Why long-term financial goals are important
+Why long-term financial goals matter

-For example, if your long-term financial goal is to pay off $100,000 in student loans, you may create a short-term goal to build a monthly budget that allows you to pay extra toward that loan every month.
+However, this doesn’t mean that short-term goals don’t matter; good financial planning should involve both.
+For instance, if your long-term financial goal is to pay off $100,000 in student loans, you may create a short-term goal to build a monthly budget that allows you to pay extra toward that loan every month.